Trakzi

 What a Realistic Beginner Budget Might Look Like

-Here's an example for a monthly take-home income of $4,000:
+For anyone asking "help me with my budget" with a steady paycheck, here's an example for a monthly take-home income of $4,000:

 CategoryAmount% of Income